vmurillo/jigsawFandango/game-03/readme.md

 	```bash
 	$ ./finish.sh
 	```
-5. We assume your OS has a bash shell available.
+5. We assume your OS has Bash available.
 If that's not the case, you might need to have a look at `start.sh`, `test.sh` and `finish.sh` in order to run the suitable commands needed for this project.

 ## Rules